 My Flow & Pilates classes are mat-based and I often will use Therabands/resistance bands to help you go a little deeper into some of the exercises (I may also use Pilates rings and Pilates balls for individual sessions)

-While my classes are suitable for all levels, including beginners, I feel that I must mention that if you have a specific injury that you are in recovery from, I need to know about this!
-It may be more beneficial for you to attend some physiotherapy sessions before attending my classes, or even a Physio-led Pilates class to begin with.
-I say this not to put you off my sessions, I would be crazy to do that right?!
-I simply want you to have the best possible experience of Pilates and walk out of the room feeling better and stronger than you did when you walked in 🙂
+My classes are suitable for all levels, including beginners – I will always offer options and alternatives to cater for specific requirements or issues my clients may have.
+If you are recovering from injury or recent surgery, it is important that you consult with your doctor or Physiotherapist before embarking on a new exercise class.
+I say this not to put you off my sessions, I simply want you to have the best possible experience of Pilates and walk out of the room feeling better and stronger than you did when you walked in 🙂

-Have a look at my current timetable here
+Have a look at my current classes here.